Andre-Diamond/note-metrics/README.md

 ## Installation

-1. Browse Obsidian plugins for Daily Note Metrics.
+1. Browse Obsidian plugins for Daily note dashboard.
 2. Enable the plugin from Obsidian's Settings under the "Community Plugins" section.
 3. Open the Dashboard view via the command palette or by clicking the designated icon in the ribbon.